meysifk/Social-Media-API/README.md

 4. Run ruby server.rb.
 To see the API enter localhost:4567/`<ENDPOINT>` in your [Postman](https://www.postman.com/downloads/).
 5. To test, Run `rspec -fd spec` to run all the specs.

-# Development

-## API Documentation
+# API Documentation

 You can easily import it from <a href="documentations/postman/Social-Media-API.postman_collection.json">Postman Collection File</a>

 In postman I use some global variable.
-Please make sure you provide it in your postman.
+Please make sure you provide it in your [Postman](https://www.postman.com/downloads/).
 ## Postman Global variables

 | Name | Initial Value | Type |